fedfedmedved/quanttop-thesis/chapter1_2 related works.md

 <!--Thus the variant manages to have linear computational complexity and running on the graphics card.-->
 <!--Additionally the linearization allows for better scaling of the algorithm, by using less main memory.-->

-An online [example](https://storage.googleapis.com/tfjs-examples/tsne-mnist-canvas/dist/index.html) using the algorithm exists.
+An online example[^pezzoti_online] using the algorithm exists.
 It allows to visualize parts of the MNIST dataset [@mnist].
 After the initialization phase every iteration step of the t-SNE algorithm can be seen.
 It provides a simple user interface to configure perplexity, the amount of k-nearest neighbor iterations and the amount of t-SNE iterations.
-Figure @fig:tfjs-tsne shows the outcome when the example is run with the default settings.
+@fig:tfjs-tsne shows the outcome when the example is run with the default settings.

-![
-  Graphical outcome of the online example of Pezzotti et al.'s t-SNE variation.
+![Graphical outcome of the online example of Pezzotti et al.'s t-SNE variation.
   The used parameters were a perplexity of 30, 800 kNN iterations and 500 iterations.
   Visualized is a subset of the MNIST data set, consisting of 10.000 digits.
 ](figures/chapter1/pezzoti.png){#fig:tfjs-tsne short-caption="Visualization of an MNIST subset by Pezzotti et al.'s t-SNE variation" width="40%"}